mollywilliams/grace-notes.github.io/_topics/abrahamic-covenant.md

 title: Abrahamic Covenant
 layout: lesson
 published: true
+description: "\"I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.\" This is the beginning of the covenant with Abram."
 ---

 Genesis 12:1-3 reads, “The Lord had said to Abram, ’Leave your country,